 Finally about 2 hours later we arrived at the 50 degree slope.
 Where Fernando went first and tied an anchor in so he could belay us up.
 I dont have much experience in using crampons and ice axe but was glad I had takin the mountaineering class before I went so I could climb myself up this steep cliffside.
 After an extremely tiring 45minutes we got to the top of the steep section and continuted to go up.
 I was still saying this is crazy, but had Jean motivating me too.
 By this time the sun was finally coming out, so i could finally see up, and up was still a long way away.
 How could this be!!
 I felt like we had been hiking for a millon hours already.
 I was starting to bonk, but kept going as I thought the summit couldnt be too much farther...

 False summit after false summit the swears were about to come out of my mouth.
 And for those that know me pretty well you know that I dont swear often, usually only when Im hiking or I miss a catwalk while skiing. ;-) Fernando kept me close with the rope and just kept telling me a little bit farther and Jean and I were getting each other through this madness of steepness, just think the incline wiht ice and snow on steriods for 5 hours, yup.
 Fernando then said that he would give me a kiss if I make it to the summit,ahh I said how about i dont get one if i make it to the summit? haha, donät think he understood me.
 Every corner we would take it seemed like another 40 degree hill we had to crampon up, I didnt think it ever was going to end.
 Finally after a lot of bitching and my body being super tired, Fernando turns around and says we either can go down or walk for 5 more minutes.
 Well heck no did I believe we had 5 minutes to go to the summit since he already had said this to me numerous times and we had hiked for hours!
 But no way was I going down, though sure enough 5 minutes later we I couldnt go any higher.
 As I took the last few steps, I couldnt believe I was going to make it.
 5 hours and 45 minutes later we were at the top and my emotions just took over as I was extremely happy that we had made it and raised my arms in euphoria.
 Jean and I gave each other a high five and a big hug as it seemed like we were standing on top of the world.
 The clouds were below us, the sun was shining, and we had the summit to ourselves.
 It was an experience I cant explain.
 The massive crater that you can see into is unbelievable.
 Hiking up, one of the reasons I knew I was close was the smell of sulfur in the air due to the active volcano that we were hiking.
 Of course I came up to the summit with a celebratory drink!
 I cracked open my Pilsener beer and toasted to Cotopaxi!
 19,374 feet in the air it was the craziest feeling ever as it just seemed surreal.
 Jean felt the same way as we couldnt believe what we had just done.
 The altitude wasnt a factor for us either, other than the constant being out of breathe, neither of us had any altitude sickness!
 Success, since you just never know, but I think the program we did acclimated us perfectly.
 After 20 minutes on the summit basking in our glory we realized we had to start going down soon before what the locals say 'the mountains wake up' I couldnt believe how there was no wind, and actually some sun for once.
 I didnt want to leave because to be honest I was much more scared of going down then the going up...as I should have been.
+(Picture of the refuge with summit in background that I stole from a website since it never was clear enough for us to see the summit,we had twice as much snow, all the way down to refuge)

 We started the decent around 730am and right away we knew it was going to take awhile as the snow was starting to soften up and was getting caught in our crampons so it made going down much more challenging.
 As we continuted to take our time down the steep slopes, Fernando belaying us when needed, it was getting hotter and hotter.
 Not good.
 Jean was having some trouble with going down as his crampons were snow magnets and every step he would take he would almost slip and was getting exhausted and frustrated.
 At this time now too you can finally see the scenery and I was lost in it.
 It was amazing all of th crevasses and how the glacier formation was.
 Unfortunately, we had to focus on going down as the sun was still shining extremly bright and there werent any clouds.
 As I marveled at all of the icicles and deep crevasses, I knew what this warm weather meant too, chances of avalanches and crevasses collapasing.
 We finally stopped after going down a good ways.
 It literally felt like it was 90 degrees and the sun was burning a hole through my face.
 Fernando tells us to shed our layers, put on sunscreen, and drink lots of water....FAST.
 I could tell he wanted us to get off this mountain as soon as possible.
 He tells us the mountain usually is never this warm and we need to get moving and to really concentrate.
 Of course at this point, Im a little scared as I know we have about 20 more crevasses to cross and a lot of possible places where avalances could occur.
 I was wearing only my baselayer top, liner gloves, guide pants, and helmet on the way down it was so hot.
 I took a big gulp of water and knew that we had to focus and get the second wind, since trouble usually always happens on the way down not on the way up.
 Jean struggled on the way down, but didnt give up.
 I was zoned in and made sure each step was the right one, especially down the high exposure spots and crevasses, as one wrong step could mean a lot of trouble.